 Millennials are an enormous part of today’s market, making them an attractive audience for almost any brand.
 In fact, as of the 2016 census, the number of millennials in the nation was only slightly below the number of baby boomers, with the younger generation set to become the largest in America within a few years.

 That’s more than 71 million adults of various ages who are willing to spend on the right brands, experiences, and products.
 But millennials aren’t always easy to reach via online marketing efforts.
-You may be surprised to find out that email ads are one of the best ways to connect with this audience.
+You may be surprised to find out that newsletter monetization with ads in emails is one of the best ways to connect with this audience.

 Why Are Millennials Difficult to Reach With Advertising?